Eddie Rosario Player Props: Braves vs. White Sox

 Eddie Rosario At The Plate

-- He ranks 86th in batting average, 118th in on base percentage, and 37th in slugging among qualifying batters in MLB.
+- Among the qualified hitters in MLB action, he ranks 84th in batting average, 116th in on-base percentage, and 31st in slugging.

-- Rosario has picked up a hit in 49 of 80 games this year, with multiple hits 19 times.
+- In 61.7% of his 81 games this season, Rosario has picked up at least one hit.
+He's also had 19 multi-hit games.

-- Rosario has had at least one RBI in 28.8% of his games this season (23 of 80), with two or more RBI 11 times (13.8%).
-He has also accounted for three or more of his team's runs in five contests.
+- Rosario has picked up an RBI in 29.6% of his games this season, with more than one RBI in 13.6% of his games.
+He has also plated three or more runs in five contests.

-- He has scored in 30 of 80 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.